syncfusion-content/asp.netwebforms-docs/aspnet/AutoComplete/Appearance-and-Styling.md

-In the design page, define the AutoComplete control and set the value for CssClassproperty
+In the design page, define the AutoComplete control and set the value for CssClass property

 {% highlight html %}